frangucc/thenodechronbook/README.md

 # How it all begins.

 Gou Sokyeo and his powerful network of family and friends will be right by your side to help you keep two steps ahead of the rest.
-While he might not tell you all the time, Gou truly wants you to succeed, but you'll also have to learn to get a read him as he's got very little time for playing games.
-He's all about business.
+While he might not tell you all the time, Gou truly wants you to succeed, but you'll also have to earn his respect.
+You'll need to learn to get a read him as he's got very little time for bullshart.
+You'll have to read between the lines at times.

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917324/gou3.jpg)